No script

 2. Romania's most beautiful castle: Peleș Castle

 If Bran Castle speaks of Romania's medieval heritage, then Peles Castle in Sinaia is a symbol of our short-lived royal family.
-It was built in the late 19th century at the orders of King Carol, the first Romanian king, to serve as summer residence for Romania's royal family.
+It was built in the late 19th century at the orders of King Carol, the first Romanian king, to serve as the summer residence for Romania's royal family.

 The castle was built in neo-Renaissance architecture with beautiful stained glass windows and was considered an engineering masterpiece for its time.
 There are 160 rooms in total for guests to explore over 2 floors, with art works you'd find in art galleries, impressive crystal chandeliers and an armoury with pieces dating back to the 15h century.